 What the Balance Sheet Cannot See

-Why do the firms most at risk look the strongest on paper?
-This note argues that in manufacturing SMEs, confidence and relationship quality are distinct signals that are difficult to distinguish.
+In this note, I argue that in SMEs, confidence and relationship quality are distinct signals that are difficult to distinguish.
 Drawing on Argyris and Schön's espoused theory vs. theory-in-use, Ritchie-Dunham's agreement field, and the managerial overconfidence literature, it traces how the absence of internal calibration allows certainty to substitute for capability.
-The key insight: confidence is the cheapest signal a fragile firm produces.
-In systems where the owner's certainty silences the people who would correct it, making coordination visible is resisted at both the owner's developmental level and the floor's structural one.
-Relevant for anyone reading SME risk before the numbers move, for bankers pricing what they cannot see, and for owners testing whether their confidence is earned.

 The Translation Gap

 Legal frameworks protecting workers from poor coordination already exist and are publicly available, yet organizations routinely fail to apply them.
 This note examines why.
 Building on PhD Note 29's visibility trap, it argues that the gap between regulative frameworks (EU directives, ILO conventions, Dutch labor law, ISO 45001) and actual coordination practice is not accidental but structural: making these frameworks operational would close the renegotiation space that extractive systems depend on.
-The translation work, turning formal external standards into lived agreement infrastructure, is therefore systematically offloaded to the individual who cannot avoid doing it.
-Drawing on Kegan's developmental orders and Kegan and Lahey's immunity to change, the note frames this as both a structural and developmental problem.
-Relevant for practitioners navigating reintegration, role boundary disputes, or occupational health contexts where formal frameworks exist but go unenforced.

 The Visibility Trap

 Why do the organizations that most need agreement clarity resist it most?
 This note argues that in extractive coordination systems, implicitness is not a failure but a feature.
 Drawing on Argyris and Schön's espoused theory vs. theory-in-use, Scott's institutional pillars, and Ritchie-Dunham's agreements field, it traces how relational conformity quietly replaces explicit agreements, and how making implicit coordination terms visible shifts who bears the cost of coordination.
-The key insight: visibility is not neutral.
-In systems where invisibility sustains extraction, naming the agreement structure is itself a disruptive act, resisted at both structural and developmental levels.
-Relevant for anyone working on organizational change, role boundary clarification, or agreement infrastructure in asymmetric power contexts.

 Agreements Without Control